MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-levels-top-10-hardest-extreme-demons-2022.md

 *﻿Silent Clubstep by TheRealSailent, screenshot from [Paqoe](https://youtu.be/GR4OMkS3SN8).*

 This part (pictured above) is one of the hardest parts by far.
 It is a very tight ship corridor and takes tens of thousands of attempts to master.
+Not to mention the fact that you can barely see it.

 In fact, there is a player called [Vision](https://youtu.be/CeguDFtYl1o) who has put over 650,000 attempts into the level.
 All this, and and yet there are still three harder levels.